The University of Chicago Policy on Title IX Sexual Harassment

 If the Title IX Coordinator has Actual Knowledge of a report of Title IX Sexual Harassment, and, following a preliminary assessment of the initial report, determines the conduct reported could fall within the scope of this Policy, the Title IX Coordinator or their designee will promptly contact the Title IX Complainant to discuss the availability of Supportive Measures and to explain to the Title IX Complainant the process for filing a Formal Title IX Complaint.
 If applicable, the Title IX Coordinator or their designee will provide information regarding the importance of preserving physical evidence and the availability of a medical forensic examination at no charge to the victim.

-The Title IX Coordinator or their designee will explain that a report may be resolved by: 1) the imposition of Supportive Measures only; 2) the filing of a Formal Title IX Complaint by the Title IX Complainant; 3) the filing of a Formal Title IX Complaint by the Title IX Coordinator (as discussed under the Institutional Obligation to Respond section below); or, 4) Alternative Resolution that involves voluntary participation and agreement by both parties.
+The Title IX Coordinator or their designee will explain that a report may be resolved by: 1) the imposition of Supportive Measures only; 2) the filing of a Formal Title IX Complaint by the Title IX Complainant; or 3) the filing of a Formal Title IX Complaint by the Title IX Coordinator (as discussed under the Institutional Obligation to Respond section below).

 Upon receipt of a Formal Title IX Complaint, the Title IX Coordinator or their designee will conduct an individualized safety and risk analysis and determine if there is an immediate threat to the physical health or safety of any student or other individual arising from the allegations of Title IX Sexual Harassment.